orbitalindex/awesome-space/README.md

 ### Ground Stations

+* [FoxTelem](https://www.g0kla.com/foxtelem/) - FoxTelem is used by a network of ground stations to retrieve the telemetry and experiment data from the Fox Satellites.
 * [Open Satellite Project](https://limemicro.com/community/open-satellite-project/) - Ongoing effort to develop open-source software for the receipt and decoding of satellite data using software-defined radio (SDR) hardware
 * [SatNOGS](https://satnogs.org/) - A global network of satellite ground stations, designed as an open source participatory project